DazFather/Wednesday/README.md

 _A sibling of useDisplay_, it provides controlled access to properties of a DOM element, allowing you to specify one or a list of properties.

 #### useBinds
+Binds properties between elements and an object, updating them in response to changes. use the `bind` HTML attribute on the elements you want to bind and then put the following values separated by '`:`'.
+Only the first is required:
+- The property of the element that you need to bind (ex. "innerText")
+  > Notice that even though "class" is an HTML attribute, in JS to modify it directly you need to use "className".
+This is just an examples, there are other exceptions too (like "style")
+- _(optional)_ The corresponding name (by default is the same of the propery) of the bind object on the JS side.
+  > This can be useful if you want to bind under the same name different elements properties
+- _(optional)_ An event name that you want to listen to and cause the value to be recomputed
+  > If you are binding the "value" property on an "input" tag you might wanna listen to the "input" event in order to update the value on user input

+You can binds multiple properties of the same element by separating them with a (or more) spaces like this: `bind="value:color:input innerText className:theme"`.
+A more complete example below:
 ```html
 <html>
     <form>